NCH-Motion-Laboratory/configdot/README.md

 * The INI file entries are safely evaluated as Python expressions, so several Python types (such as tuples, lists, and dicts) can be directly used in the INI file.
 * Instead of having to write `config['section']['item']` you can write `config.section.item` instead when accessing the configuration.
 * The sections can be nested arbitrarily deep, so you can create subsections and even subsubsubsections if you really want to.
-* Contains utilities to conditionally update one config from another, and dump configuration objects into text.

 ## Installation